Complaints, inspections and enforcement actions.

 , Stats., and ch.
 DCF 13

-“Center-provided transportation" means transportation provided in a vehicle owned, leased or contracted for by the center or in volunteer or staff-owned vehicles regardless of whether the driver is reimbursed for the use of the vehicle.
+“Camp-provided transportation” means transportation provided in a vehicle owned, leased, or contracted for by the camp or transportation provided in volunteer or staff-owned vehicles regardless of whether the drive is reimbursed for the use of the vehicle.

 “Complaint" means an allegation that a provision of this chapter or of ch.
 48

 “Counselor" or “camp counselor" means a staff member who works directly with children.

 “Day camp" or “camp" means a program regulated under this chapter that provides care and supervision to 4 or more children 3 years of age and older in a seasonal program oriented to the out-of-doors for periods less than 24 hours a day.

 “Department" means the Wisconsin department of children and families.